NI Protocol: Government urges DUP to return to Stormont 'as soon as possible'

 "There is a stark choice here for parliament," said Sir Jeffrey.

-"The Northern Ireland Protocol and Good Friday Agreement cannot exist together," he said.
+"The Northern Ireland Protocol and Good Friday Agreement cannot exist together.

-"One seriously harms the other.
-The protocol undermines the cross-community consensus on which the political institutions operate
+He said the protocol undermined the "cross-community consensus on which the political institutions operate".

-"Parliament can either choose to go forward with the Agreement and the political institutions and stability in Northern Ireland, or the protocol, but it can't have both," he told BBC Radio Ulster's Good Morning Ulster.
+"Parliament can either choose to go forward with the [Good Friday] Agreement and the political institutions and stability in Northern Ireland, or the protocol, but it can't have both," he told BBC Radio Ulster's Good Morning Ulster programme.

 On Monday, the UK government published the Northern Ireland Protocol Bill, to be debated and voted on by Parliament.